Table of Contents

 Investing goals are essential for three main reasons:

-- They provide a measurable way to track progress.
 Setting a goal and timeline can help keep a person motivated to save and working toward reaching milestones.

-- They help assess whether there will be enough money for the future.
 Setting, implementing, and tracking investment goals can encourage a person to plan for the financial future by putting money aside so it’s available when it comes time for a significant purchase.

-- They can help when making investment decisions.
 Financial goals can have an impact on the types of investments chosen and how much to invest in them, depending on risk tolerance and time horizon.

 When deciding how to define your investment goals, key considerations to keep in mind include: